Legal scholars clash in hearing over whether Trump committed impeachable offense

 The president’s request came after millions in U.S. military aid to Ukraine had been frozen, which Democrats and witnesses who testified before the House Intelligence Committee claimed shows a “quid pro quo” arrangement.
 Trump denies any wrongdoing, and Zelensky has said he did not feel pressured.

+But Wednesday, Democrats sought to bring the topic of the Mueller investigation back to the forefront, noting in his opening statement that Trump “welcomed foreign interference in the 2016 election” and “demanded it for the 2020 election.”

+“In both cases he got caught and in both cases he did everything in his power to prevent the American people from learning about his conduct,” Nadler said.

-This week, Schiff transmitted a report with the majority’s findings from their inquiry, which concluded last week.
+Meanwhile, this week, Schiff transmitted a report with the majority’s findings from their inquiry, which concluded last week.
 The report concluded that Trump withheld nearly $391 million in military aid from Ukraine, conditioning its delivery as well as a White House visit for Zelensky on a public announcement that he was conducting investigations desired by Trump.
 The Democrats’ report also accuses Trump of committing obstruction by instructing witnesses not to comply with congressional subpoenas.

-Meanwhile, Republicans on the Intelligence Committee drafted a report of their own, which rejected Democrats’ claims, stating there is no evidence for impeachment.
+Republicans on the Intelligence Committee drafted a report of their own, which rejected Democrats’ claims, stating there is no evidence for impeachment.

 “The evidence presented does not prove any of these Democrat allegations, and none of the Democrats’ witnesses testified to having evidence of bribery, extortion, or any high crime or misdemeanor,” the Republican report read.